nourahmedmohamed1/syringePump/README.md

 </p>

 ---

 ## ✨ Key Features

 ### 🩺 Clinical Mode
-A strict, reliable, and precise dashboard designed for medical personnel:
+> **A strict, reliable, and precise dashboard designed for medical personnel:**

 * **⚡ Bluetooth Comm.
 Engine**: High-frequency real-time telemetry from the syringe hardware using `flutter_bluetooth_serial`.
 * **📊 Live Telemetry & Monitoring**: Immediate, zero-latency visualization of:
-    *   Infusion progress & volume delivered.
+  * 🔄 Infusion progress & volume delivered.
-    *   Pressure occlusion (FSR sensor data) monitoring bounds.
+  * ⚠️ Pressure occlusion (FSR sensor data) monitoring bounds.
-    *   Dynamic flow rate and sensor charts.
+  * 📈 Dynamic flow rate and sensor charts.
 * **❤️ Camera-Based Heart Rate (PPG)**: An innovative built-in photoplethysmography (PPG) engine that uses the front-facing camera to reliably calculate the patient's heart rate—no external sensors required.
 * **🗄️ Built-in Drug Library**: Persistent repository powered by SQLite for selecting medications and calculating proper safety thresholds.
 * **🔔 Intelligent Alarm System**: Configurable safety thresholds with immediate visual alerts and notifications for line occlusions or syringe completion.
 * **📜 Session History**: Automatically logs all treatments to the local SQLite database for retroactive auditing.

+---

 ### 🎈 Kids Mode
-A dedicated, magical interface designed specifically to reduce treatment anxiety, guided by **Ellie the Elephant**:
+> **A dedicated, magical interface designed specifically to reduce treatment anxiety, guided by Ellie the Elephant:**

 * **🗣️ Verbal Companion**: Ellie features auto-speech to encourage the child and guide them through calming breathing exercises.
 * **🎤 "Talk to Ellie"**: Advanced voice-recognition and Pitch-shifted Text-to-Speech allows kids to talk to Ellie, who repeats what they say in a cheerful, high-pitched voice!
 * **🎮 "Catch the Drops" Mini-Game**:
-    *   An immersive interactive game where kids tap to catch falling medicine drops (💧💊🩹).
+  * 💧 Immersive interactive game where kids tap to catch falling medicine drops (💧💊🩹).
-    *   Features spark particle effects, live score tracking, and immersive celebratory logic.
+  * ✨ Features spark particle effects, live score tracking, and immersive celebratory logic.
-    *   Takes the focus off the IV line and puts it on a fun, rewarding challenge.
+  * 🎯 Takes the focus off the IV line and puts it on a fun, rewarding challenge.

 ---
 ## 📸 Screenshots

 | Clinical Dashboard | Camera HR Scanner (PPG) | Kids Interaction Mode | Memory Game |